Running a Qiskit Function as a function¶

 Running the QiskitFunction¶

-After deploying the QiskitFunction, we can see our pattern in a list
+After deploying the QiskitFunction, we can see our function in a list

 of availiable functions.